rfancn/aliyun-ddns-client/README.md

 sub_domain=
 # Required: resolve type, like: A, AAAA
 type=

-[feature_public_ip_from_nic]
-enable=false
+# Not Required: interface you want to bind
-interface=eth0
+# interface=eth0
 ```

 ### GETTING STARTED
 1. Create a DNS resolve entry in Aliyun console manually, e,g: blog.guanxigo.com
 2. You can leave any IP address on Aliyun server for this entry, like 192.168.0.1
 3. Make sure all required options are inputted correctly in "ddns.conf"
-4. Enable the features you want to use.
-5. Make sure "ddns.conf" can be readable for the user who setup cron job
+4. Make sure "ddns.conf" can be readable for the user who setup cron job

 NOTICE:
-Only domain records both defined in local config file and Aliyun server will be updated
+Only domain records both defined in local config file and Aliyun server will be updated, so if you want to add a new domain records, please to add the domain records in the Aliyun console website.

 ### FAQ